MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 ## R session snapshots

-Session snapshot functions are very useful for remote execution scenarios.
+Session snapshot functions are useful for remote execution scenarios.
 It can save the whole workspace and working directory so that you can pick up from exactly where you left last time.
 Think of it as similar to saving and loading a game.

 ### What's in a session snapshot
-If you need a prepared environment for remote script execution that includes any of the following: R packages, R objects and data files, consider creating a **snapshot**.
+If you need a prepared environment for remote script execution that includes R packages, R objects, or  data files, consider creating a **snapshot**.
 A snapshot is an image of a remote R session saved to Microsoft R Server, which includes:

 + The session's workspace along with the installed R packages
 + Any files and artifacts in the working directory

 A session snapshot can be loaded into any subsequent remote R session for the user who created it.
 For example, suppose you want to execute a script that needs three R packages, a reference data file, and a model object.
 Instead of loading the data file and object each time you want to execute the script, create a session snapshot of an R session containing them.
 Then, you can save time later by retrieving this snapshot using its ID to get the session contents exactly as they were at the time the snapshot was created.
-You'll have to load any packages again as described later in this section.
+You must load any packages again as described later in this section.

 Snapshots are only accessible to the user who creates them and cannot be shared across users.